Gkcloud5/Better-future/Border Gateway Protocol.md

 #### Explanation about it:

-* BGP is basically how the internet
+* BGP is basically how the internet runs.
+* It's used to collect and exchange routing information among autonomous systems.
+*